 Let sit in the muffin pan for 10 minutes then remove to cool completely on a wire rack.

-The chocolate and the cinnamon play very nicely with the espresso powder to make a muffin that will start your morning off right.
+I don’t eat these because I don’t like coffee flavored anything – unless it’s a cup of black coffee.
+But when I ask the hubby how they taste he tells me the chocolate and the cinnamon play very nicely with the espresso powder to make a muffin that will start your morning off right.

 - 2 cups white whole wheat flour